Table of Contents

 Free Traffic On Facebook

-Some will say that Facebook (etc) gives you free traffic and a free website (aka business page or group).
-Well I have just (June 2019) watched a very interesting webinar explaining that anyone relying on organic Facebook and Instagram traffic is in for yet another shock as the Facebook (and Instagram) algorithms are “tweaked” yet again to reduce organic reach.
+Facebook, TikTok, Instagram etc gives you free traffic and a free website (aka business page or group).
+In June 2019 I watched a very interesting webinar explaining that anyone relying on organic Facebook and Instagram traffic is in for yet another shock as the Facebook (and Instagram) algorithms are “tweaked” yet again to reduce organic reach.

 Paid Facebook Ads are the way to beat this – no surprise there.